nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 I I didn't kill you.
 My guy.
 You were my guy.
 Use the arrow use the arrow keys, on the keyboard.
 I don't get you there.

 Easier.
 Okay.
 But, I need Cahir and Karsten specifically to roll perception.
-Samir and Alwar, you guys aren't don't really see much.
+Simear and Alwor, you guys aren't don't really see much.
 You see, like, kind of like the opening to, a cave that's that's there, but, nothing more than that.

 Yeah.
 45 points?
 Woah.
 45. Yeah.